-As Sohn conference opens, here’s how hedge fund titans fared with 2016 picks
+As Sohn conference opens, here’s how hedge fund titans fared with their 2016 picks

 The call: Short MTN Group Ltd., Africa’s biggest mobile-phone company, as it’s too reliant on Nigeria and South Africa -- its largest markets -- for sales.

-The upshot: While MTN’s American depositary receipts had a total return of less than 1 per cent in the past year.
+The upshot: MTN’s American depositary receipts had a total return of less than 1 per cent in the past year.
 In February, the company reported a full year loss after underperforming in those markets.
 It also agreed to pay a $1-billion fine in Nigeria for missing a deadline to disconnect 5.1 million customers.

 Jeffrey Gundlach , DoubleLine Capital LP